wc-library/ezproxy-notifier/README.md

 # ezproxy-notifier

+Archived since we no longer use EZProxy and are not maintaining this tool.
+____
 ## Two variants
 There are two versions.
 One is an iframe embed version.
 This is discouraged because it requires you to use a less strict cross site scripting setting.
 The other is a webhook version.